 - using performance measures to guide performance improvement projects/activities

 Q2: Have you had some exposure to structured performance measurement methodologies?

-Performance Measurement Practitioners will have at least a rudimentary working knowledge of one or more formally structured and tested performance measurement approaches, such as the Balanced Scorecard, the Six Sigma Scorecard, the Performance Prism, PuMP® or the Performance Measure Blueprint(TM).
+Performance Measurement Leaders will have at least a rudimentary working knowledge of one or more formally structured and tested performance measurement approaches, like PuMP.

 This means that you: